Charging your EV at home and on-the-go is easy.

 - The battery: EV battery size is measured in kilowatt-hours (kWh).
 The more kWh capacity your car’s battery has, the farther you can go between charges.

-- The EV's efficiency: Different EV models drive a different number of miles for every kWh of battery capacity.
+- The efficiency: Different EV models drive a different number of miles for every kWh of battery capacity.
 The vehicle’s battery size and efficiency together determine its range, along with driving conditions.